 The EPA's Stormwater Program establishes an MS4's Stormwater Management Program that is intended to improve the nation's waterways by reducing the quantity of pollutants that stormwater picks up and carries into storm sewer systems during storms.

-For more information on the City of Flagstaff NPDES involvement or stormwater permit contact Steve Camp via this e-mail link or by telephone at 928-213-2475.
+For more information on the City of Flagstaff NPDES involvement or stormwater permit contact Jolene Montoya by email or by telephone at 928-213-2117.

 Small Municipal Separate Storm Sewer System General Permit

 ADEQ recently issued a new small Municipal Separate Storm Sewer System (MS4) permit, effective October 31, 2022.
 View the new Stormwater Management Plan.

 This permit is for certain public entities that operate municipal separate storm sewer systems.
 The permit authorizes the discharge of stormwater to U.S. waters from Small MS4s, which may include a city, town or county located fully or partially within an urbanized area as determined by the latest Decennial Census by the Bureau of Census; state, federal and other publicly-owned properties that discharge stormwater; and other areas designated by ADEQ.
 The permit requires the development of a stormwater management program.
 The permittees are required to follow six minimum control measures that must be built into their program including: Public Education and Outreach; Public Involvement and Participation; Illicit Discharge Detection and Elimination (IDDE) Program; Construction Site Stormwater Runoff Control; Post-Construction Stormwater Management; and Pollution Prevention and Good Housekeeping.